midnightntwrk/midnight-architecture/proposals/XXXX-first-class-adts.md

 The translation `expr[[_]]` operates on Compact expressions looking for ledger ADT operation invocations and translating the implicit dereference of the ledger ADT value into an explicit one.
-We write `expr*[[_]]` to indicate mapping this translation over a sequence of expressionsl
+We write `expr*[[_]]` to indicate mapping this translation over a sequence of expressions.

 The translation recurs into expressions, simply translating the subterms using `expr[[_]]` itself with the exceptions below: